How Digital Transformation Can Greatly Improve Your IT Operations

 Transformative IT is able to easily leverage technology to add continuous value across the enterprise with improved cost efficiencies, better end-user experiences, and the rapid delivery of solutions that meet changing requirements.

-When your organization embraces hyper-converged infrastructures (highly integrated data storage and network management), this allows you to easily modernize, automate and transform every business line.
+When your organization embraces hyper-converged infrastructures (highly integrated data storage and network management), this allows you to easily modernize, automate, and transform every business line.

-Digital transformation initiatives require a “data-first” approach where access to the information is paramount to the customer journey.
+Digital transformation initiatives require a “data-first” approach where access to the information is paramount to the client journey.
 Reducing complexity by adding new hyper-converged solutions while also leveraging your existing systems of record (SOR) investment and rapid access to data in applications or systems of engagement (SOE) provide IT the ability to be agile in delivering results to the business lines.
 As a result, many organizations are looking to hyper-converged systems.

 In fact, a recent ESG survey stated that 85% of Information Technology and Digital Media (ITDM) professionals have deployed, or plan to deploy, hyper-converged systems.
 The results show how hyper-converged solutions empower organizations on their IT transformation journeys by doing these top 3 things: